 1 | May 16, 1929 | 20 | Chief Caribou | Win | TKO2 |

-Baer made his debut against Chief Caribou at the age of 20 on May 16, 1929, defeating Caribou via 2nd round TKO.
+Baer made his professional boxing debut against Chief Caribou at the age of 20 on May 16, 1929, defeating Caribou via 2nd round TKO.
 He went on to win 6 more consecutive fights after the debut, which included 4 wins via stoppage.

-Baer had his first world title fight at the age of 25 on June 14, 1934 after 46 professional fights, against Primo Carnera for the heavyweight NBA, NYSAC, and The Ring titles.
+He had his first world title fight at the age of 25 on June 14, 1934 after 46 professional fights, against Primo Carnera for the heavyweight NBA, NYSAC, and The Ring titles.
 He defeated Carnera via 11th round TKO to become the heavyweight champion of the world.

 His last professional fight was a non-title rematch against Lou Nova at 32 years of age, on April 4, 1941.
 Baer lost the fight via 8th round TKO.